How to Install SQLite 3 on Debian 12/11/10

-• Via Debian Default APT Repository: This method is ideal for those seeking a straightforward installation on their Debian system.
-While it ensures system compatibility, it might not always provide the latest SQLite 3 version.
+• Debian Default APT Repository: This method is ideal for users seeking a hassle-free installation.
+While it ensures compatibility with Debian systems, it might not always fetch the most recent version of SQLite 3.

 Before any installation, ensuring that your Debian system is current with all its pre-existing packages is critical.
 Updating your system helps maintain the latest features and mitigates potential security vulnerabilities tied to outdated packages.
 The command below consolidates the process of updating and upgrading your Debian system: